keithrbennett/rexe/README.md

 In this code, `self` is the currency code `PHP` (Philippine Peso).
 We have accessed the JSON text to parse from the environment variable we previously populated.

+Because we "used up" stdin for the argument, we could not make use of automatic parsing of the currency exchange data (using the `-ij` option), which would have greatly simplified the command.
+One possible solution to this would be to pipe in the JSON or YAML representation of a hash with entries for both the argument and the currency exchange data...but this might make the command line too complex to be practical.

 ### Using the Clipboard for Text Processing